Kshahh/Heart-Disease-Risk-Analysis/README.md

 # Heart-Disease-Risk-Analysis
 This project contains the implementation and analysis of a predictive model for assessing the risk of heart disease based on various patient attributes.
 The project utilizes machine learning techniques, data preprocessing, and statistical analysis to derive insights and predictions.

-# Overview
+Overview

 Cardiovascular diseases, including heart disease, remain a leading cause of mortality globally.
 This project focuses on leveraging data science methodologies to analyze and predict heart disease risk factors.
 By exploring a comprehensive dataset and applying machine learning algorithms, the study aims to provide valuable insights into the interplay between lifestyle choices, clinical indicators, and the likelihood of developing heart disease.

+Keywords:

-# Keywords—Heart Disease risk analysis, Data Preprocessing, Data Visualization, Exploratory Data Analysis, Logistic Regression, Predictive modeling
+Heart Disease risk analysis, Data Preprocessing, Data Visualization, Exploratory Data Analysis, Logistic Regression, Predictive modeling

-# Project Structure
+Project Structure

 1. Dataset and Preprocessing
 The dataset used in this project is sourced from UC Irvine ML Repository and Kaggle and comprises diverse patient attributes such as age, sex, cholesterol levels, blood pressure, and various diagnostic indicators.
 Initial preprocessing steps include handling missing data, normalization, and categorical data encoding to prepare the dataset for analysis.